theyosh/TerrariumPI/docs/_tabs/setup.md

 : Select the state of the doors for making archive images.
 In order to use this, make sure this webcam is selected at the correct [enclosure](#enclosures)

 Flash
 : Select relays that act as a flasher.
-When updating the webcam image, these releays will be toggled on just before taking a picture.
+When updating the webcam image, these relays will be toggled on just before taking a picture.

 ### Motion detection
 This is only available when `motion` is selected at **Archiving**.